 2. Scope

-2.1 A hazard evaluation for a new substance should be undertaken before it is offered for transport.
+2.1 A hazard evaluation for new substances should be undertaken.
 Initially this evaluation can use the screening procedures given in this Appendix.
 If the screening procedure indicates that there is a hazard, the full classification procedure should be applied.

 2.2 The screening procedures are only applicable to substances and stable, homogeneous mixtures of substances.
-If a mixture can separate out during transport, the screening procedure should also be performed on each reactive component of the mixture in addition to the mixture.
+If a mixture can separate out , the screening procedure should also be performed on each reactive component of the mixture in addition to the mixture.

+Some potentially corrosive materials may not be corrosive when solid but may liquefy during normal operations of transport, storage or use.
+Judgement needs to be applied in such cases to determine the need or otherwise for testing and classification.

 2.3 The remarks 1.1.2 from section 1 "General introduction" are emphasized that competence on the part of the testing authority is assumed and responsibility for classification is left with them.